GitLeeRepo/MySQLNotes/MySQLGeneralNotes.md

 bind-address        = 0.0.0.0
 ```

-Note this allows remote access from any host, to specify a particular host use its ip instead of 0.0.0.0
+Note this allows remote access from any host, to specify a particular host use its IP instead of 0.0.0.0

 2. Set up the desired users to have remote access privileges